yuriteixeira/VSE_Transform_Tools/README.rst

             </tr>
         </table>
         <h3><a name="Autocrop" href="#top_Autocrop">Autocrop</a></h3>
-    <p>Sets the scene resolution to fit all visible content in the preview
+    <p>Sets the scene resolution to fit all visible selected content in
-    window without changing strip sizes.</p>
+    the preview window without changing strip sizes.</p>

         <table>
             <tr>